International Philosophy Olympiad: India

 The two best from the stage 2 represent the country, provided they can fund themselves.
 Then the training program is held for a couple of weeks, to orient students to systematic philosophy and argumentation.
 It runs for about 12 hours a day and students need to be accommodated at the venue.
 Those clearing stage 1 are also invited in order to prepare them for next IPO.

 After the program, until the IPO, students meet 2-3 times weekly for about 3–4 hours in an online lecture room (video + whiteboard) to discuss essay topics and their arguments.

+According to the OC, the IPO's internal politicking has caused them to discontinue organising India's IPO selection.

 Norway

 In 2005, the first year of Norway participating in the IPO, Thor Steinar Grødal just picked his two best philosophy students at Foss high school, in 2006 he and Olav Birkeland picked one each as Foss High School and Oslo Handelsgymnasium were the only ones in Oslo and possibly in the whole of Norway that offered a philosophy course for high school students.
 Since 2007 a new subject 'history&philosophy' (5 lessons per week in 2nd and 3rd grade) has been introduced to many high schools in Norway, and the selection process for IPO has been tied up to the Baltic Sea Philosophy Essay Competition.
 100 Norwegian students from 14 schools participated in this competition in November 2011.
 In 2012 there was for the first time a 2nd round in Oslo March 23–24 for the 10 best Norwegian participants.
 These ten went to IPO Oslo 2012 on the extended quota of the host country.